 So how do things add up?
 Which of the two cameras – the Canon 20D or the Leica SL – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 20D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.